 Laura has completed continuing education courses in therapeutic listening, Wilbarger Therapressure protocol for sensory defensiveness, Handwriting without Tears, building blocks of sensory integration and Comprehensive Behavioral Intervention for Tics (CBIT).

-Laura is a recognized provider of the CBIT program through the Behavior Therapy Institute (BTI) and TSA.
+Laura is a recognized provider of the CBIT program through the Behavior Therapy Institute (BTI) and TAA.
 Laura completes the CBIT program at the UF Health Affiliate Clinic at Magnolia Parke.

 (1) Tourette Syndrome Association (2010).
 Comprehensive Behavioral Intervention for Tics.
 Bayside, NY.
 Woods D, Piacentini J and Walkup J.